iaBIH/synth-md/README.md

                 │       ├── cf_patients_all_32093.csv
                 │       ├── dmd_patients_all_55219.csv
                 │       └── scd_patients_all_100403.csv
+                ├── LICENSE.txt
                 ├── README.md
-                ├── requirements.txt
+                ├── example.py: An example to shoe how to use the tool after installation ├── requirements.txt
                 ├── resources: Images used in this Readme file.
                 ├── setup.py: Setup file